LordOfTheCorgis/Saint-PD/README.md

-# Saint-PD (pd_pc)
+# Saint-PD

-Desktop-style PD PC for FiveM.
-Log evidence, book suspects, view records.
-Sends Discord webhooks.
-Jails targets.

 ## Install
-- Put `pd_pc` in resources and start it.
+- Put Script in resources and start it.
 - Make sure default chat is running (for jail messages).
-- Edit `pd_pc/config.lua`.
+- Edit `config.lua`.

 ## Use
 - Go to a configured PC and press the key (default E) or use the test command if enabled.